5 Tasty Thanksgiving Treats for Your Pup

 Last, but not least, on this list is Apple Asiago Dog treats from Brit+Co.com.
 This healthy treat includes oatmeal, cheese, applesauce, and more.
 It’s worth noting that, while rare, some dogs are lactose intolerant, so be cautious about how much you let your fur-baby eat at first.
 But chances are good this will become a new favorite.

 With these five delicious treat recipes, you can share your next Thanksgiving with the two-legged members of your family and the four-legged ones.
-If you have another dog-friendly Thanksgiving treat, please share in the comments below!
+Have another dog-friendly Thanksgiving treat or did your pup love one of these recipes?
+Please share below!
+And if you have any additional questions, please reach out to us at (800)-940-1972 or firstname.lastname@example.org and we’ll gladly help.